aspose-imaging/Aspose.Imaging-Documentation/python-net/developer-guide/manipulating-images/kernel-filters/sharpen-filter/_index.md

 <p align='justify'>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 The provided Python code example showcases how to utilize the Aspose.Imaging Python API.
-Utilize the `ConvolutionFilter` class, which provides pre-defined kernel filters like "Sharpen3x3" and "Sharpen5x5" with varying kernel matrix sizes.
-Moreover, you retain the freedom to craft your personalized kernel matrix.
-In this instance, image templates in PNG and SVG formats are loaded from the "templates" directory, and a set of filters are executed from a predetermined list.
+Utilize the `ConvolutionFilter` class, which provides pre-defined kernel filters like <strong>get_sharpen_3x3()</strong> and <strong>get_sharpen_5x5()</strong> methods.
+Moreover, you retain the freedom to craft your custom kernel matrix.
+In this case, image templates in raster PNG and as well as vector SVG formats are loaded from the "templates" directory, and a set of filters is applied from the `kernel_filters` list.
 </p>

-{{< gist "aspose-com-gists" "a1e5930122ddaf08d6960cb18782d55f" "kernel-filters.cs" >}}
+{{< gist "aspose-com-gists" "ff91f0a36b9bf6eae152d95791eb3bcc" "kernel-filters.py" >}}